Mickoon/GoogleFinance/README.md

 # GoogleFinance
-Web Crawling program (RECENT UPDATE on 17 JAN 2015)
+Web Scraping program (RECENT UPDATE on 17 JAN 2015)

 This program is designed in UI based.